mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 Self-attenuation correction
 ---------------------------

-There are three ways the self-attenuation of a sample can be taken into account in the implemented D7 reduction: `Numerical`, `Monte-Carlo`, and `User`.
+There are three ways the self-attenuation of a sample can be taken into account in the implemented D7 reduction: `Numerical`, `MonteCarlo`, and `User`.
 In all three cases, the correction is applied to data with :ref:`ApplyPaalmanPingsCorrection <algm-ApplyPaalmanPingsCorrection>` algorithm.

 The `User` option depends on the self-attenuation parameters provided by the user through `SampleSelfAttenuationFactors` property of the :ref:`PolDiffILLReduction <algm-PolDiffILLReduction>` algorithm.
 This option allows to study the self-attenuation of a sample that can have arbitrary shape separately from running the reduction algorithm, and in more detail if necessary.

-On the contrary, The `Numerical` and `Monte-Carlo` options calculate the self-attenuation parameters for both the sample and its container during the execution of the reduction algorithm.
+On the contrary, The `Numerical` and `MonteCarlo` options calculate the self-attenuation parameters for both the sample and its container during the execution of the reduction algorithm.
 These two options depend on Mantid algorithms :ref:`PaalmanPingsAbsorptionCorrection <algm-PaalmanPingsAbsorptionCorrection>` and :ref:`PaalmanPingsMonteCarloAbsorption <algm-PaalmanPingsMonteCarloAbsorption>`, respectively.
 These two algorithms require multiple parameters describing the sample and its environment, such as the geometry, density, and chemical composition to be defined.
 The communication of these parameters is done